 Last year, as part of a grassroots effort to break insiders’ hold on the Democratic Party, I became a member of the Democratic County Committee.
-There I helped kick off a broad reform movement to open up the Party and limit the role of lobbyists and consultants in the leadership.
-If elected to the State Committee, I intend to continue that work at the State level.
+There I helped kick off a broad reform movement to open up the Party and limit the role of lobbyists and consultants in the leadership, I intend to continue that work at the State level.
 For as long as anyone can remember, the State Committee has been little more than a rubber stamp for the Party machine.
-If elected, I will challenge the party bosses in Albany with a focus on:
+I will work hard to challenge the party bosses in Albany with a focus on:

 Reforming Campaign Spending